corinthe/advent-of-code/README.md

-# Advent of Code - Máté László
+# Advent of Code - Antoine Rassart (taken from Máté László)
-My solutions to the [Advent of Code](https://adventofcode.com/) challenges
+My solutions to the [Advent of Code](https://adventofcode.com/) challenges (starting in 2019)
 - Using a functional programming style in Scala
 - With no external dependencies (for the challenge)
 - To run a puzzle pass the year and the day as parameters.
 E.g: `sbt 'run 2018 15'`